-The modern Mandarin Museum, provides 1210 sq. ft. of exhibit space, 230 sq. ft. of collection storage space, and 150 sq. ft. of administrative office space.
-Here our permanent exhibit “Always the River…” depicts various aspects of Mandarin’s unique history along the St. Johns River through interactive exhibits.
+The Mandarin Museum provides 1210 sq. ft. of exhibit space with permanent and temporary exhibits focusing on various aspects of Mandarin’s unique history along the St. Johns River.

 The first point of interest is a timeline of events from Mandarin’s beginnings as a Timucuan village to modern times.
 Other installations focus on prominent individuals and events, including the famed author and abolitionist Harriet Beecher Stowe, who wintered in Mandarin from 1867 to 1884.
 The Mandarin Museum also has a rotating gallery that exhibits both modern and past artists who lived in or were inspired by the Mandarin community.
 Artists recently featured included John Kenning, Gary Garrett, Bruno Alberts, and Mary Atwood.